 Chemists study the composition, structure, and properties of substances found everywhere.
 They learn how elements combine to form compounds and the transformation of matter to help solve problems.

-Geoscientists study Earth's dynamic processes and history.
+Earth and environmental scientists study Earth's dynamic processes and history.
 They address issues related to energy & water resources, natural disasters, & environmental protection; the keys to achieving sustainability in the 21st century.

 Mathematicians study the language of algebra, geometry, calculus and statistics.
 They are able to make logical decisions ranging from retirement savings to information security, and global warming.

 Microbiologists study microorganisms which often are most famous for their ability to cause disease.
 However, they are also vital to agriculture, industry, and ecology.
 Life on Earth would not survive without microorganisms.

 Physics and Astronomy

 Physicists study matter, energy and the interactions between them.
 They build better airplanes & rockets, develop innovative healthcare technology, and explore new sources of energy, all of which impact real-world issues.

 Zoologist study the evolution, anatomy, physiology, behavior, habitats, and health of animals (including humans).
 Their research affects how we function and develops solutions for a stronger, healthier world.